Home | About Cathy Duffy | Contact Us

 • Recognize fraction shapes 1/2 and 1/4—Cut bologna, pizza, sandwiches, etc.

-• Count by 10s to 100—Use dimes, Wonder Number Game Board or 100’s chart.
+• Count by 10s to 100—Use dimes, or 100's chart.

-• Represent two digit numbers in place value form as tens and ones—String beads in groups of tens, keeping some as singles.
+• Represent two-digit numbers in place value form as tens and ones—String beads in groups of tens, keeping some as singles.
 Show how much easier it is to handle one group of ten that is strung together than ten single beads.
 Place value is one of the most crucial concepts!

 • Read, write, and use expanded notation (60 + 9 for 69)—Using your beads, show numbers as separate groups of tens and ones.

-• Perform two digit addition and subtraction without carrying—Use the beads.
+• Perform two-digit addition and subtraction without carrying—Use the beads.

 • Name the days of the week—Read the calendar every day.

-• Select correct operation for problem solving (addition/subtraction)—Give oral word problems that apply to real life situations.
+• Select correct operation for problem solving (addition/subtraction)—Give oral word problems that apply to real-life situations.
 Ask them to explain how they arrive at their answer.
 Discuss the process.

 • Find practical applications of arithmetic—Explain how math helps you in the grocery store, in making other types of purchases, or in building projects.